leobol96/KR_project1/README.md

 # KR_project1

 The project is built for solving the sudoku problem using a sat solver.
+Please read carefully this README file before use the program.
+If you don't have a markdown editor or if you don't see the images, please visit: https://github.com/leobol96/KR_project1

 ## Structure
 The main program is the **SAT.py**.
 The latter contains the main program and the different logic to execute the software in three possible ways(See the execution options paragraph)